floviolleau/geolocation-tcp/README.md

 # Overview
-Simple TCP server which interfaces the Windows 8 Location API and serves NMEA sentences.
+GeolocationTCP creates a simple TCP server which interfaces the Windows 8 Location API and serves NMEA sentences.
 Intended for use with [OpenCPN](http://opencpn.org).

-I have tested the server on my shiny new Asus VivoTab Smart.

 Feedback is most welcome.